A look at the writers who make this blog possible.

 Chris Crockett is an aquatic biologist who specializes in native amphibians.
 When he isn’t working, Chris enjoys fishing for native cutthroat trout, hunting forest grouse and kayaking with his wife, Emily, on the Great Salt Lake.

 Chris Penne is an aquatics biologist in the DWR's Ogden office, where he specializes in reservoir and lake management.
 He works with a crew of six other biologists and is responsible for fish and amphibians in seven counties of northern utah.

-Darren DeBloois is the biologist who manages all hunted species on the Cache and Ogden Wildlife Management Units in northern Utah.
-Darren received his Masters degree in Wildlife Management from Utah State University and has worked for the DWR since 1998.
+Darren DeBloois is the game mammals coordinator for the Division.
+He was previously the biologist who managed all hunted species on the Cache and Ogden Wildlife Management Units in northern Utah.
+Darren received his Masters degree in Wildlife Management from Utah State University.

 Dave has worked for the DWR for the past 22 years, and has held a variety of positions in both northern and southeastern Utah.
 He is an avid outdoorsman and enjoys spending time with his family.

 David Lee works in the Habitat Section as a project leader, implementing habitat improvements on wetland and upland habitats on wetland mitigation lands in central Utah.
 David enjoys spending time in the outdoors with his wife and kids.

 Dean Mitchell is the Conservation Outreach Section chief for the DWR.
 He oversees the agency’s Communication, Education, Volunteer and Watchable Wildlife programs.